Child poverty is increasing in our area.

-We’re calling for urgent action after carrying out exclusive new research which has shown a staggering increase in child poverty within Catholic schools in Greater Manchester and Lancashire over the last three years.
+Research we carried out last year showed the extent of child poverty within Catholic schools in Greater Manchester and Lancashire over the last three years.

 42 per cent of head teachers and other school leaders said that more than half of the children in their school are affected by poverty related issues, with half of those responding stating that poverty affects more than 75 per cent of their pupils.